-Notes Movement Description 1 1,188,700 Actively Managing Camden's Growth - Increase in Income This adjustment relates to an increase in income as a result of; additional development income due to ongoing housing development (\$475K), additional Section 149 Certificate income due to ongoing housing development (\$50k) and an increase in Section 94 investment income through a higher than expected investment balance (\$663K).
-A number of minor adjustments have also been required which have increased income forecasts (\$14.5K).
-2 184,766 Effective and Sustainable Transport - Increase in Income This adjustment relates to RMS Compensation for Compulsory Purchase of 2 parcels of Land for the upgrade of Bringelly Road \$184K.
-3 691,794 Strong Local Leadership - Increase in Income Adjustments to income relate to; additional rating income (\$480K) and an adjustment was also required for additional financial assistance grant entitlements for 2016/17 (\$191K).
-A number of minor adjustments have also been required which have increased income forecasts (\$20K).
-4 (113,300) Actively Managing Camden's Growth - Increase in Expense Due to the continued increase in development activity funding is required for the employment of a Planning Officer for Section 149 Certificates in the Strategic Planning Unit (\$82k).
-The employment of the temporary position will assist in development certificates being processed within expected timeframes.
-A number of minor adjustments have also been required which have decreased expenditure forecasts (\$31k).
-5 (38,000) An Enriched and Connected Community - Increase in Expense This is funding for the employment of an additional position that will assist Parks to maintain existing levels of service to our community (\$38K).
-6 (160,300) Strong Local Leadership - Increase in Expense Additional funding is required for staff related costs (\$129k), this includes the employee of an Employee Service Officer to assist with support and administration of Council's growing staff embellishment that has increased at a faster than expected rate, and higher than expected costs for superannuation, payments made under the Paid Parental Leave Scheme and the employment of new staff at higher rates of pay.
-A range of minor expenditure adjustments were also required at this review (\$31K).
+Notes Movement Description 1 1,002,580 Actively Managing Camden's Growth - Increase in Income This adjustment relates to an increase in income as a result of; additional development income due to ongoing housing development (\$416K), an increase in income from easements (\$335K) and an increase in Section 94 investment income through a higher than expected investment balance (\$250K).
+A number of minor adjustments have also been required which have increased income forecasts (\$2K).
+2 34,000 Healthy Urban and Natural Environment - Increase in Income This adjustment relates to an increase in income as a result of additional Storwater Levy income (\$34k).
+3 16,071 An Enriched and Connected Community - Increase in Income This adjustment relates to additional Library Subsidy income (\$16k).
+4 578,471 Strong Local Leadership - Increase in Income Adjustments to income relate to; additional rating income (\$400K) and a WHS Systems Rebate Increase (\$178K).
+5 20,000 Actively Managing Camden's Growth - Increase in Expense A number of minor adjustments have also been required which have increased expenditure forecasts (\$20k).
+6 75,000 A Prosperous Economy - Increase in Expense This is funding for the investigation of initiatives to increase utilisation of the Camden Civic Centre (\$75k).
+7 (100,000) Effective and Sustainable Transport - Decrease in Expense This decrease relates to savings in street lighting charges.
+8 13,208 An Enriched and Connected Community - Increase in Expense This is funding for an increase in the Community Sponsorship allocation (\$13k).
+9 104,200 Strong Local Leadership - Increase in Expense Additional funding is required for staff related costs (\$85k), this includes the employee of additional customer service staff and temporary asset planning resources.
+A range of minor expenditure adjustments were also required at this review (\$19K).